jeffreycwitt/pl399/docs/annotation-tags.md

 # Crowd Sourced Tags

 We should not limit the groupings of our discussion to the above official tags.
-We should be created and allow groupings to emerge organically as various discussions take place.
+We should be creative and allow groupings to emerge organically as various discussions take place.
 Note that annotations can have many tags at the same time.

 The **edition-rubric** tag above in one such example.
-It's a tag associated with a particular discussion, and as we continue to find passages that seem relevant to that discussion we can generate corresponding tags.
+It's a tag associated with a particular discussion, and as we continue to find passages that seem relevant to that discussion we can connect this distributed discussion by using the corresponding tag.

 Additionally, we should feel free to be creative and even silly.
 Feel free to invent any tag you want, you don't need my permission to make a tag; create any tag you want, it can be serious or silly. (e.g. tag: 'RonaLife', 'what!?!?', etc.)